callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/03-communism.markdown

 should not be a shock that I'm including it in this ideal "FOSS ideology".
 FOSS-communism is a very bad name for an ideology though, and thus I propose "Newage-Marxism" or "Marxocracy".
-I'll be going with "Technomarxism" but in reality it doesn't matter.
+I'll be going with "Marxocracy" (because of it being the governing-system version of marxism) but in reality it doesn't matter.

 ### Direct democracy